Judopay/JudoKit/README.md

 $ pod install
 ```

-- Please make sure to always **use the newly generated `.xcworkspace`** file not not the projects `.xcodeproj` file.
+- Please make sure to always **use the newly generated `.xcworkspace`** file, not the projects `.xcodeproj` file.

 ### Initial setup

 - Add `import JudoKit` to the top of the file where you want to use the SDK.

-- You can set your key and secret here when initializing the session:
+- You can set your token and secret here when initializing the session:

 ```swift
 // initialize the SDK by setting it up with a token and a secret